 Inspired by the work being done in Lisbon, and due to the passion for forró, divisions

-of Projecto Forró de Lampião were created in Dublin in March 2011 and in Rome in August 2012.
+of Projecto Forró de Lampião were created in Rome in August 2012.

 The project organises music events, dance workshops, film showings, and discussion groups, and welcomes the participation of anyone with an interest in or love for forró and the region of Brazil, regardless of their nationality.